Estate Planning · Real Estate

 • Revocable living trusts.
 Property transferred into a trust can pass to beneficiaries without probate while maintaining control during life.
 See our trust planning page.

 The correct approach depends on your goals, including control, tax treatment, and whether the property may be sold, refinanced, or changed during your lifetime.
-Clients in Fox Chapel and similar communities with high-value residential property often find that a revocable trust provides the most flexibility.
 For broader planning context, see our wills and trusts page.

 Transfer on Death Deeds vs POD and Beneficiary Designations